microsoft/vscode-iot-workbench/docs/embedded-linux/generate-PnP-device-code-and-develop-in-containerized-toolchain.md

 ![](../images/device-code.png)

-## Build Application in Contianerized Toolchain
+## Build Application in Containerized Toolchain

 You use the built-in containerized toolchain to build the generated device code stub.
 Currently you can compile code in one of these platform toolchains on the basis of your target device machine platform: `armv7`, `arm64` and `x86`.
 The application you build simulates a device that connects to an IoT hub.
 The application sends telemetry and properties and receives commands.